 With the salary cap dropping dramatically next season from $70.2 million to $64.3 million, the Rangers needed to shed salary.
 And moving Gaborik and his $7.5 million cap hit to the Columbus Blue Jackets provides the team with some much-needed flexibility.

 Gaborik has one year left on a five-year, $37.5 million deal, and cutting ties with him allows the Rangers some maneuverability this offseason.
 That’s crucial, considering they'd like to lock up some of their promising young players like Derek Stepan, Carl Hagelin and Ryan McDonagh to longer deals this summer.
+All three players are restricted free agents.

 Should the Rangers wish to re-sign recently acquired Ryane Clowe, who is set to become an unrestricted free agent, they could probably do that now, as well.